-Vine: The Beginners Guide to a Growing Trend
+The Beginners Guide to the Growing Vine Trends

 Vine with Verve Grapes!
 (By our own Ana Ferreira)

 I’ve had a couple of weeks to play around with Vine, the video sharing application, which being less than a year old has been crawling up the social standings at a rapid pace.

 The swift uptake has been fuelled by creative users with the need to share their studio-quality clips on new channels.
 Large brands like VW, Samsung and Gap have all caught onto this, producing fantastic viral shorts that are captivating audiences and further fertilising the growth of the App.

 Obviously, using top creative talent to produce inspiring six second clips is an expensive model, so in a world where ‘time is money’, how can Vine increase the ROI for SMEs?

 Being a free App means no initial start-up costs and it’s available on Android, iOS and Windows devices.
 That allows any smartphone or tablet user to begin using and sharing videos on their existing Twitter and Facebook accounts – Eadweard Muybridge would be amazed!

 Your audience will now be open to a new and exciting medium, making it more shareable.
 You’ll have the recording equipment with you at all times, being able to catch a brief encounter, or patch together a well-planned stop-motion.
 No need for expensive video and editing equipment!